andrealorenzon/testo_tesi/tesi.md

 In this section we present the most commonly used oversampling techniques and their variants:

-* Synthetic Minority Oversampling TEchnique (SMOTE) based
+* Synthetic Minority Oversampling TEchnique (SMOTE) based methods
 * ADAptative SYNthetic sampling (ADASYN).

 #### SMOTE based methods